Yamasee War: Indian aftermath

 In the first year of the war the Yamasee lost about a quarter of their population, either killed or enslaved.
 The survivors moved south to the Altamaha River, a region that had been their homeland in the 17th century.
 But they were unable to find security there and soon became refugees.
 As a people, the Yamasee had always been ethnically mixed, and in the aftermath of the Yamasee War they split apart.
 About a third of the survivors chose to settle among the Lower Creek, eventually becoming part of the emerging Creek confederacy.
 Most of the rest, joined by Apalachicola refugees moved to the vicinity of St. Augustine in the summer of 1715.
 Despite several attempts to make peace, by both South Carolinians and Yamasee individuals, conflict between the two continued for decades.
 The Yamasee of Spanish Florida were in time weakened by disease and other factors.
 The survivors either became part of the Seminole or the Hitchiti.

 The various proto-Creek Muskogean tribes grew closer after the Yamasee War.
 The reoccupation of the Chattahoochee River by the Ochese Creek, along with remnants of the Apalachicola, Apalachee, Yamasee, and others, seemed to Europeans to represent a new Indian identity, and needed a new name.
 To the Spanish it seemed like a reincarnation of the Apalachicola Province of the 17th century.
 To the English, the term Lower Creek became common.

-The Catawba confederacy emerged from the Yamasee War as the most powerful Indian force of the Piedmont region, especially as the Tuscarora migrated away to join the Iroquois in the north.
+The Catawba confederacy emerged from the Yamasee War as the most powerful Indian force of the Piedmont region, especially as the Tuscarora migrated north to join the Iroquois.
 In 1716, a year after the Catawba had made peace with South Carolina, some Santee and Waxhaw Indians killed several colonists.
 In response the South Carolina government asked the Catawba to "fall upon them and cut them off", which the Catawba did.
 According to contemporaries, surviving Waxhaw then either joined the Cheraw or traveled south to Florida with the Yamasee.
 There is another theory, originating with Robert Ney McNeely's history of Union County, published in 1912, that the Waxhaw continued on as an independent tribe until the 1740s but this seems to lack the backing of primary sources.
-Surviving Santee are reported to have married into the Ittiwan tribe suggesting a possible merger.
+Surviving Santee are reported to have married into the Ittiwan tribe, suggesting a possible merger.
 The Cheraw remained generally hostile for years to come.